acsone/bank-payment/account_payment_blocking/README.rst

 Installation
 ============

+This module depends on
+- account_banking_payment_export

-This module depends on account_banking_payment_export that is part of the OCA/bank-payment suite.
+This module is part of the OCA/bank-payment suite.

 Configuration
 =============